Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

       ![](../media/lab5-image5.png)

 1. Select **New Email** from the top left corner of the screen.
-Enter an email address to which you have access and is not part of this domain and enter **Test** in the subject line.
+Enter your personal email address and enter **Test** in the subject line.

 1. Select **Attach**.